 precinct in which the county courthouse is located (O.C.G.A.

-exercising your right to vote in elections for Federal offices only
+your right to vote in elections for Federal offices only does not

-does not affect the determination of residence or domicile for
+affect the determination of residence or domicile for purposes of

-purposes of any tax imposed under Federal, state or local law.
+any tax imposed under Federal, state or local law.
+Voting in an

-Voting in an election for Federal office only may not be used as
+election for Federal office only may not be used as the sole basis

-the sole basis to determine residency for the purposes of imposing
+to determine residency for the purposes of imposing state and local

-state and local taxes.
-If you claim a particular state as your
+taxes.
+If you claim a particular state as your residence and have

-that particular state law.
-Appendix E of the 2004-05 Voting
+state law.
+Appendix E of the 2004-05 Voting Assistance Guide

-Assistance Guide contains information on probable tax obligations.
+contains information on probable tax obligations.
+Consult your

 INFORMATION, VISIT THE FEDERAL VOTING ASSISTANCE PROGRAM WEB SITE